robvanderleek/mudslide/README.md

 # Troubleshooting

-In case Mudslide does not give any output or does not behave as expected, try removing the local cache folder (see [Configuration section](#configuration)), then disconnect the client using your mobile WhatsApp app, and login again.
+In case Mudslide does not give any output or does not behave as expected, try removing the local cache folder (see below), then disconnect the client using your mobile WhatsApp app, and login again.

+## Removing local cache foler

+By default WhatsApp credentials are cached in a folder located in the user's home directory.
+This folder is `~/.local/share/mudslider` on Linux & macOS and `AppData\Local\mudslide\Data` on Windows.

+You can see the location of the cache folder by running `mudslide me`.

+## Increase verbosity

 To see what goes on in more detail, the verbosity of Mudslide can be incrased with the global option `-v`.
 Use `-vvv` for the greatest level of detail: